 Kickstart your holiday by taking to the water at Pinkston Watersports Centre in Glasgow – home to Scotland’s first urban wake park.
-With wakeboarding fast becoming one of the most popular watersports here in Scotland, there has never been a better time to get out and enjoy a new skill before the cooler weather creeps up on us.
+With wakeboarding fast becoming one of the most popular watersports here in Scotland, there has never been a better time to get out and enjoy a new skill.
 Take on the park’s four obstacles with a friendly qualified coach to help you practise and hone your skills.

 It’s not just Glasgow who are in on all the wakeboarding action.
 Foxlake Adventures in Dundee and Dunbar are great places that offer taster sessions for everyone; from the experienced riders to the complete beginners.
 Or why not head to the bonnie banks of Loch Lomond at Loch Lomond Wakeboard?

 Don’t worry if you’re still a novice when it comes to all things watersports.
 We’ve got you covered on where to find the best watersport locations which will help you turn from beginner to pro in no time!